View across a London residential district showing a mix of Victorian terraces, mansion blocks, and converted flats stretching to the horizon.

 How much does crime really vary within a single London neighbourhood? +

-In every multi-ward area I looked at, the gap between the busiest and quietest wards was at least 2× the per-1,000-residents rate, usually 3×, sometimes more than 6×.
-Hounslow had the widest variation in this dataset: Hounslow Central recorded 354 crimes per 1,000 residents, while Hounslow South recorded 52 — a 6.8× difference inside the same area name.
-The area-level "crime score" buyers find on portals is an average that hides this variation.
-Use data.police.uk to check the ward and postcode you are actually buying in.
+A lot.
+Across the areas I analysed, ward-to-ward gaps of roughly two to seven times the per-1,000-residents rate are routine.
+Hounslow had the widest variation: Hounslow Central recorded 371.8 crimes per 1,000 residents, while Hounslow South recorded 51.9 — a 7.2× difference inside the same area name (12 months to March 2026).
+And street-level variation is wider still.
+The area-level "crime score" buyers find on portals is an average that hides all of this.
+Use data.police.uk to check the exact ward and postcode you are buying in.

 Is the average London property price misleading for first-time buyers? +

 Often, yes.
-An area's headline average is calculated across every type of property sold there.
+An area's headline figure is a blend across every type of property sold there.
 If two areas have different property mixes — one with many ex-local-authority flats, one with mostly Victorian terraces — the headline numbers can sort in the opposite direction from the per-property-type numbers.
-In the 50 neighbourhoods I analysed, 126 pairs showed this inversion: the area with the lower headline average had the more expensive flats and the more expensive terraced houses.
-A first-time buyer is buying one specific property, not a mix — the price to compare is the price for the property type you would actually buy.
+On the latest twelve months of sales across the 50 neighbourhoods I analysed, 208 pairs showed this inversion: the area with the lower headline median had the more expensive flats and the more expensive terraced houses.
+A first-time buyer is buying one specific property, not a mix — the price to compare is the median for the property type you would actually buy.

 The next piece in the series